- TAX INFO

 Definitions and Special Rules

 Combat pay, nontaxable.
 If you were a member of the U.S. Armed Forces who served in a combat zone, certain pay is excluded from your income.
 See Combat Zone Exclusion in Pub.
 3. You can elect to include this pay in your earned income when figuring the EIC.
-The amount of your nontaxable combat pay should be shown in box 12 of Form(s) W-2 with code Q. If you are filing a joint return and both you and your spouse received nontaxable combat pay, you each can make your own election.
+The amount of your nontaxable combat pay should be shown in box 12 of Form(s) W-2 with code Q. If you are filing a joint return and both you and your spouse received nontaxable combat pay, you can each make your own election.

 Credit figured by the IRS.
 To have the IRS figure your EIC: